What is Cloudfleet?

 Unlike traditional Kubernetes offerings, CFKE assumes the responsibility of managing the infrastructure in your cluster based on your workload specifications.

-CFKE can automatically provision nodes in supported cloud providers based on your workload specifications.
-In this way, you do not need to decide on the number or type of nodes to add to your cluster.
+CFKE can automatically provision nodes in supported cloud providers (currently AWS, GCP, and Hetzner Cloud) based on your workload specifications.
+This node auto-provisioning means you do not need to decide on the number or type of nodes to add to your cluster.
 CFKE will automatically provision the nodes based on your workload requirements, upgrade and repair them.
 The only thing you need to do is to configure a Fleet in the CFKE console.
-A Fleet represents a collection of nodes that are managed by CFKE in one or more cloud providers.
+A Fleet represents a collection of nodes that are managed by CFKE in one or more supported cloud providers.
 See the Fleet and Fleet Types section for more information.

 Q: How much does Cloudfleet Kubernetes Engine (CFKE) cost?